zachspar/parquet-py/README.md

 # parquet-py
-A simple Python API &amp; CLI for parquet.
+A simple Python API &amp; CLI for parquet files.